 In February 2004, the Port Authority issued an aggregate of \$18 million of Special Obligation Development Revenue Bonds for the purpose of financing, in cooperation with the cities of Forest Park and Fairfield, costs of the development of public infrastructure improvements to support the redevelopment of the Cincinnati Mills Mall.
-The bonds consist of \$7,465,000 principal amount of term bonds maturing on February 15, 2024 and \$10,535,000 principal amount of term bonds maturing on February 15, 2024 and \$10,535,000 principal amount of term bonds maturing on February 15, 2034.
+The bonds consist of \$7,465,000 principal amount of term bonds maturing on February 15, 2024 and \$10,535,000 principal amount of term bonds maturing on February 15, 2024 and \$10,535,000 principal amount of term bonds maturing on February 15, 2024 and \$10,535,000 principal amount of term bonds maturing on February 15, 2034.
 The assets acquired, improved, constructed, or otherwise developed by the Port Authority with the proceeds of the bonds include a public parking garage and other parking facilities, two stormwater detention ponds, and public roadways supporting the mall.
 Cincinnati Mills, L.L.C., an affiliate of the Mills Corporation, manages those facilities for the Port Authority.
 The management agreement has an initial term ending on February 15, 2019 and requires that the manager pay related costs, including taxes, insurance and costs of operation, maintenance, and repair.

 The bonds were issued pursuant to a cooperative agreement with the cities in which the mall is located.
 The bonds are payable from service payments to be made by the owners of mall properties to those cities, which have assigned those payments to the Port Authority.
-The Port Authority has, in turn, assigned those payments to U.S. Bank National Association, the bond trustee under the trust indenture securing the bonds.
+The Port Authority has, in turn, assigned those payments to U.S. Bank N.A., the bond trustee under the trust indenture securing the bonds.
 In addition, upon petition by the mall owner, the cities imposed special assessments on the mall property, to be collected in the event that there is any anticipated shortfall in service payments.

 The mall owners have acknowledged that the obligations to pay service payments and any special assessments are secured by a statutory tax lien or its equivalent and run with the land.
 Under the trust indenture, a debt service reserve, in an initial amount of \$1,489,600, is maintained with the bond trustee.
-That reserve was funded (at December 31, 2006) by a deposit invested by the bond trustee in a forward delivery agreement with SunTrust Bank.
-The bonds are special limited obligations of the Port Authority payable only from the funds established with and revenues assigned to the bond trustee under the trust indenture, primarily the revenues assigned by the cities to the Port Authority under the cooperative agreement.
+That reserve was funded (at December 31, 2007 and 2006) by a deposit invested by the bond trustee in a forward delivery agreement with SunTrust Bank.
+The bonds are special limited obligations of the Port Authority payable only from the funds established with and revenues assigned to the bond trustee under the trust indenture, primarily the revenues assigned by the cities to the Port Authority under the cooperative agreement and treated as non-operating revenues of the Port Authority.
 The bondholders have no recourse to any other revenues or assets of the Port Authority.